samrushing/solar_scenario/README.md

 The python script then scales that scenario (linearly) and calculates your return on investment over a span of years (defaulting to 15 years).

+# cost of money

+Most companies/organizations that are pushing solar want you to pay attention only to the possible cost savings compared to grid power, and consider 'break even' in a way that ignores any other uses you might have made of money spent on the solar system.
+This program models that opportunity cost, leading to a 'break-even' point a bit further out than one might expect.

 This program does not take into account any federal or state kickback programs, though you can estimate their effects by adjusting the